 - 6 June 2018 - Media release - Rubbish retrieval vessel transferred from Sydney to Port Stephens for day six of container clean up

 - 5 June 2018 - Media release - Divers and boats join official clean up of container debris on mid north coast

 - 4 June 2018 - Media release - Clean up effort well under way after container ship spill of NSW coast

 - 1 June 2018 - Media release - Beach goers and boaters advised to be on alert for debris 83 shipping containers lost at sea off NSW

 Advice to vessel operators

-Visit AMSA’s website for a map of potential hazards to mariners.
+Visit AMSA’s website for updates and a map of potential hazards to mariners.